Interactive Mode

 2. Evaluating a New Project

 Section titled “2.
-Evaluating a New Project”Scenario: Downloaded a project, want quick assessment
+Evaluating a New Project”Scenario: Downloaded a project, want to assess agent architecture

 cd ~/Downloads/new-projectarxo analyze --interactive- Current directory is auto-selected

-# Instead of:arxo analyze --preset ci --format json --output report.json
+# Instead of:arxo analyze --format json --output report.json

 # Use interactive mode:arxo analyze --interactiveFaster for one-off analysis.